Curt Casali

-Curtis Michael Casali (born November 9, 1988), is an American professional baseball catcher for the Cincinnati Reds of Major League Baseball (MLB).
-He played college baseball at Vanderbilt University, and was selected in the 10th round of the 2011 MLB draft by the Detroit Tigers.
-He made his MLB debut in 2014 with the Tampa Bay Rays, and has also played for the San Francisco Giants, and Seattle Mariners.
+Curtis Michael Casali (born November 9, 1988), is an American former professional baseball catcher.
+He played in Major League Baseball (MLB) for the Tampa Bay Rays, Cincinnati Reds, San Francisco Giants, and Seattle Mariners.
+Casali played college baseball at Vanderbilt University, and was selected by the Detroit Tigers in the 10th round of the 2011 MLB draft.
+He made his MLB debut in 2014 with the Rays.

-Amateur career
+Early life

 Casali was born in Walnut Creek, California, but raised in New Canaan, Connecticut.
 He attended New Canaan High School.
 He starred in baseball (batting .427 for the team) as well as basketball, and in football as a quarterback, leading the team to a state championship.
 Casali earned first-team All-State honors in football and baseball, and was named the second-best prospect from Connecticut/Rhode Island in the June 2007 baseball draft.

+College career

 Casali played college baseball at Vanderbilt University.
 During his four years at Vanderbilt, he had a .316 batting average, a .430 on-base percentage, a .502 slugging percentage, 27 home runs, and 167 runs batted in (RBIs).
 Casali made it to the College World Series semifinals in 2011 with Vanderbilt, but the team was eliminated by Florida.
 In 2008, he played collegiate summer baseball with the Hyannis Mets of the Cape Cod Baseball League, and he returned to the league in 2010 to play for the Cotuit Kettleers.